How stable is New Horizons?

 How are assisted living services provided?

-At New Horizons in Woburn, assisted living services are provided through a division of highly acclaimed Winchester Hospital, which recently received the coveted Magnet Award, The American Nurses Association’s highest award for nursing excellence.
-In Marlborough, services are provided by an on-site certified and Medicare-approved home health agency recently ranked “Number 1 Home Care Provider in Massachusetts.”
+Services are provided by an on-site certified and Medicare-approved home health agency, Aveanna Healthcare.
 New Horizons passes-on only the actual total fees charged by the provider, with no markup on these services.

 Who operates the special Alzheimer care programs?

-These programs at both campuses are independent facilities owned and operated by Hearthstone Alzheimer Care, Ltd., of Woburn, MA 01801.
-Should the need arise, New Horizons residents have priority access to Hearthstone facilities.
-There are also part-time daycare slots at Hearthstone, which sometimes work well when one spouse is caring for another with dementia issues, and the caregiver just needs some break-time away from the afflicted spouse.
+This program was absorbed into New Horizons in 2020.
+Should the need arise, New Horizons residents have priority access to The Memory Care Program.
+There are also part-time daycare slots, which sometimes work well when one spouse is caring for another with dementia issues, and the caregiver just needs some break-time away from the afflicted spouse.

 What are the visiting hours at New Horizons?